capta1nseal/sdl2-mandelbrot/README.md

 - pretty slow. rendered on CPU

 ##### planned
-- render in colour using an HSV to RGB transform
-    - add a way to switch between colouring algorithms, using some functional or object-oriented programming to make it efficient
 - performance optimisation:
     - render with openGL shaders instead of CPU pixel manipulation
     - multithreading